|A man crouched there on the fire escape, looking in through the

 Beyond that, it's another one of those "yes and no" issues.
-Fly From Evil characters given "civilian" stats will perform very, very differently from those given stats meant to represent a legendary-figure-living-his-legend (as opposed to a legendary-figure-as-he-probably-really-was).
+Fly From Evil characters given "civilian" stats will perform very, very differently from those given stats meant to represent a legendary-figure-living-his-legend.
 The Game Master can set the brakes at any point along that spectrum without digging under the hood.
-I built the rules to adhere closely to realism (comfortably abstracted for speed and sanity), because hardboiled crime drama is, by long tradition, nearly realistic.
-But I built the stat-curve with a high ceiling and wrote a menu of special abilities to allow that realism to be compromised as the GM permits, because hardboiled crime drama protagonists often manage to dance with the reaper more adeptly than they would in less romantic literature or the real world.
+I built the rules to adhere closely to realism (comfortably abstracted for speed and sanity), because hardboiled crime drama is, by long tradition, very nearly realistic.
+But I also built the stat-curve with a high ceiling and wrote a menu of special abilities to allow that realism to be compromised as the GM permits, because hardboiled crime drama protagonists often manage to dance with the reaper more adeptly than they would in less romantic literature or the real world.

 What'll be in it apart from rules?

 Lots, and then lots more.
 There are five parts to the game (these aren't final titles, just descriptions):